fetchai/colearn/docs/tutorial_on_customisation.md

 In this tutorial we are going to walk through using the PyTorchLearner.
-First we are going to define the model architecture, then we are going to load the data and configure the model, and then we will run collective learning.
+First we are going to define the model architecture, then we are going to load the data and configure the model, and then we will run Collective Learning.

 ## Package structure
-The above mentioned interfaces and basic classes can be accessed trough after installing CoLearn as described in the [README](../README.md):
+The above mentioned interfaces and basic classes can be accessed after installing Collective Learning as described in the [README](../README.md):

 ```python
 from colearn.ml_interface import MachineLearningInterface, Weights, ProposedWeights
 from colearn.basic_learner import BasicLearner, LearnerData
 ```

-The mentioned steps will also install an other package called `colearn_examples`, which provides useful classes to speed up the development, such as the `PytorchLearner`:
+The mentioned steps will also install another package called `colearn_examples`, which provides useful classes to speed up the development, such as the `PytorchLearner`:

 ```python